ojasiiitd/MarODE/README.md

 ```

 ## Dataset Preparation
 We provide preprocessing scripts to construct enriched versions of the PolitiFact and LIAR datasets by scraping full article evidence from fact-check pages.
+All required dependencies for running our experiments are specified in the `requirements.txt` file.
 ```python
 python scripts/prepare_liar_with_politifact_evidence.py \
     --input data/LIAR_train.tsv \